-In January 2023, Canfite submitted its market registration plan to European Medicines Agency, stating that a submission to the FDA would follow.
+In January 2023, Canfite announced that it had submitted its market registration plan to the European Medicines Agency and stated that a submission to the FDA would follow.

 In April 2023, Canfite announced that it received a positive opinion from the Committee for Medicinal Products for Human Use of the European Medicines Agency with respect to the submission of a registration plan for a pivotal Phase III clinical trial of CF-101 for the treatment of moderate to severe psoriasis.
 The pivotal Phase III study and the safety of the 3 mg twice daily dose of Piclidenoson were accepted by the agency.